-- Where the Contractor will perform work as defined by 29 CFR 1910.147 and by this section, they must identify (1) all of the hazardous energy sources associated with the equipment that must be controlled to prevent injury, (2) the energy isolating device(s) for those energy sources, and (3) complete a LO/TO permit and submit it to SRS. - Where the Contractor will perform work as defined by OSHA 29 CFR 1910.147, the Contractor will follow a compliant LO/TO procedure which is to be included in the CSSP and approved by UNM. - 3.
-The Contractor's LO/TO program will include a LO/TO permit to be completed prior to entry into permit-required confined spaces and steam tunnels.
-The Contractor's LO/TO permit system and forms must be part of the CSSP submitted for SRS approval.
+- 1. Where the Contractor will perform work as defined by 29 CFR 1910.147 and by this section, they must identify (1) all of the hazardous energy sources associated with the equipment that must be controlled to prevent injury, (2) the energy isolating device(s) for those energy sources, and (3) notify the UNM Project Manager of impending de-energization. - Where the Contractor will perform work as defined by OSHA 29 CFR 1910.147, the Contractor will follow a compliant LO/TO procedure which is to be included in the CSP and approved by UNM. - 3.
+When it is necessary to work on UNM equipment, the Contractor will work with the UNMdesignated lead authorized worker to (1) identify all of the hazardous energy sources associated with the equipment that must be controlled to prevent injury and (2) to identify the energy-isolating device(s) for those energy sources.

-- 4. When it is necessary to work on UNM equipment, the Contractor will work with the UNMdesignated lead authorized worker to (1) identify all of the hazardous energy sources associated with the equipment that must be controlled to prevent injury and (2) to identify the energyisolating device(s) for those energy sources. - 5.
-When working on non-UNM equipment, the Contractor must (1) identify all of the hazardous energy sources associated with the equipment that must be controlled to prevent injury and (2) to identify the energy-isolating device(s) for those energy sources. - 6.
-The Contractor shall acquire and provide the equipment required, including locks and tags, to implement the required LO/TO procedure - 7.
+- 4. When working on non-UNM equipment, the Contractor must (1) identify all of the hazardous energy sources associated with the equipment that must be controlled to prevent injury and (2) to identify the energy-isolating device(s) for those energy sources. - 5.
+The Contractor shall acquire and provide the equipment required, including locks and tags, to implement the required LO/TO procedure - 6.
 The Contractor shall notify the equipment owners/operators prior to implementing LO/TOs on the site.

-12.20 Motor Vehicles and Powered Industrial Trucks (PIT)
+11.20 Motor Vehicles and Powered Industrial Trucks (PIT)

 - 1. The Contractor shall implement a motor vehicle safety program to protect the safety and health of all drivers and passengers in motor vehicles and powered industrial equipment (i.e., fork trucks, tractors, platform lift trucks, and other similar specialized equipment powered by an electric motor or an internal combustion engine).
-General requirements for Contractor-provided equipment and vehicles shall be defined in the CSSP to ensure compliance with appropriate regulatory requirements (29 CFR 1910.178 and 29 CFR 1926.600 and NFPA 505: Fire Safety Standard for Powered Industrial Trucks Including Type Designations, Areas of Use, Conversions, Maintenance, and Operations). - 2.
+General requirements for Contractor-provided equipment and vehicles shall be defined in the CSP to ensure compliance with appropriate regulatory requirements (29 CFR 1910.178 and 29 CFR 1926.600 and NFPA 505: Fire Safety Standard for Powered Industrial Trucks Including Type Designations, Areas of Use, Conversions, Maintenance, and Operations). - 2.
 The Contractor's workers operating motor vehicles and powered industrial equipment must have a valid driver's licenses. - 3.
 The Contractor shall be responsible for training the Contractor's workers to operate equipment and machinery.
 All workers operating any Contractor-provided vehicles or mobile equipment at sites controlled/managed by UNM must be healthy and unimpaired, possess appropriate and required operator's license(s)/training, and abide by established road regulations and/or job site regulations. - 4.
 Operators of All-Terrain Vehicles (ATVs) shall obtain a Motorcycle Safety Foundation (MSF), MSF endorsed, or similar state-approved ATV training.
 ATV operators must use the appropriate PPE for ATV use.
 The Contractor shall prohibit passengers riding with operators on ATVs unless the ATV is designed for passengers with seatbelts in place and in use. - 5.
 The Contractor shall ensure that all Contractor-provided vehicles and items of mobile equipment are registered/licensed, maintained in a road-worthy condition, and operated and maintained in a safe manner in accordance with the manufacturer's recommendations. - 6.
 The Contractor shall ensure that major equipment used in the performance of work under this subcontract is inspected, operated, and maintained by competent workers.
 The Contractor shall inspect and maintain equipment in conformance with the manufacturer's recommendations.